arunchaudharee/Getting-and-Cleaning-Data-Project/CodeBook.md

 #### Structure of Variables of tidydata
+Total of 68 variables in tidy data set:

 1. subjectNum : int   (1 to 6)
 1. activity : Factor with 6 levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)